abk5074/abk5074.github.io/_pages/research.md

 ### Frameworks of Value Among Cryptocurrency Adopters

 Another line of research I am actively pursuing is attempting to explore the boundaries between symbolic and non-symbolic value systems among adopters of cryptocurrencies.
 I began this project in 2015-2016 by collecting semi-structured interviews with early adopters of the popular cryptocurrency Bitcoin in order to understand how both traditional economic value and symbolic values are tethered in alternative money systems.
-Through this I have demonstrated the process for embedding into alternative money systems and how unique schemas emerge out of this community to produce extra-institutional logics of alternative money use.
+Through this I have demonstrated how unique schemas emerge out of this community to produce extra-institutional logics of alternative money use.
+[Social Currents (forthcoming)].
+Addidtionally, this work has revealed that embedding into alternative money systems follows a distinct reflexive process.

 ### The Organizational Dynamics of Terrorist Regimes and Contested States